alan-turing-institute/scivision/contributing.md

 - More information:
   - Read details on [how to open a Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)

-:gift: Contributing to the scivision catalog
+:gift: Adding to the scivision catalog
 ---

 You can add models or datasets to the scivision catalog via the GitHub workflow discussed in this guide (see [I am ready to contribute](#i-am-ready-to-contribute)).